DevExpress-Examples/asp-net-mvc-upload-control-upload-multiple-files/Readme.md

         }
     }
     ```
 8. Handle the Upload Control's client-side [FilesUploadComplete](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxUploadControl.FilesUploadComplete) event.
 The [callbackData](https://docs.devexpress.com/AspNet/js-ASPxClientUploadControlFilesUploadCompleteEventArgs.callbackData) event argument contains the string passed from the server.
-Get file names and URLs from the string and use them to display links to uploaded files in the round panel:
+Get file names and URLs from the string and use them to display links to the uploaded files in the Round Panel:

     ```js
     function OnFilesUploadComplete(s, e) {